Ana Kisovar (3rd Year DPhil Student)

 The immune cellular landscape of peri-implantation endometrium remains poorly defined in Recurrent Implantation Failure (RIF), Recurrent Pregnancy Loss (RPL) and subfertility.
 This study aims to define normality and identify changes to T, B, NK, NKT cellular proportions in women suffering from these pathologies.

-Immune cell responses in subfertile women who suffer from endometriosis.
+Immune cell responses in subfertile women who suffer from adenomyosis and endometriosis.

 Women who suffer form endometriosis have both an increased risk of autoimmunity and fertility issues, we are studying the peri-implantation endometrium in women with endometriosis, to identify if differences in the immune cells exist in patients.